 One of the fun things about Shadow of the Tomb Raider is its language proficiency gameplay mechanic.
 Lara Croft can boost her proficiency in ancient dialects by examining documents, relics, and murals in those languages.
-Once she’s attained a certain level of fluency, she can decipher the inscriptions found on monoliths in and around Paititi and uncover hidden treasures or survival caches.
+Then once she’s attained a certain level of fluency, she can decipher the inscriptions found on monoliths hidden in and around Paititi and uncover long-lost treasures or survival caches.

 In Rise of the Tomb Raider, Lara gained a better understanding of Greek, Mongolian, and Russian.
 In Shadow, Lara grapples with three “ancient dialects”: Mam, Quechua, and Yucatec.

-Although these languages are referred to as ancient dialects in the game itself, they are not dialects of the same language and they are not dead languages as some may assume.
-In fact, all three languages are still spoken in parts of Mexico, Central America, and South America.
+Although these languages are referred to as ancient dialects in the game itself, they aren’t dialects of the same language and they aren’t dead languages as some may assume.
+In fact, all three languages are still spoken today in parts of Mexico, Central America, and South America.

 That said, it’s likely that Lara was dealing with older variants of these languages, especially if she was studying inscriptions carved by the Maya migrants when they first arrived in the Peruvian Amazon centuries earlier.
 The Mam and Yucatec dialects used throughout Paititi would have evolved differently and diverged from their parent dialects back home in Mexico over time.